retrorabble/retrorabble.github.io/_posts/2015-09-18-playing-downloaded-games-on-a-real-atari-st.md

 As discussed before, I want to [play some downloaded games on my Atari ST]({% post_url 2015-08-15-atari-in-the-attic %}).

 But first we need to get them there.
-Here are the high level options:
+Here are the options:

 ### Option 1.
 Use Disk Images